OLC Accelerate 2021 Presenter FAQs

 Delivering an Interactive, Live Streamed Session

 Yes.
-Each session has a link on the website and in the mobile app that allows attendees to complete session evaluation forms online.
+Each session has a link on the website that allows attendees to complete session evaluation forms online.
 We will provide a slide you should insert at the start and end of your presentation to encourage evaluations to be submitted by your session attendees.
 All session evaluations will be collected, tabulated by the conference management team, and the results sent to you in the weeks following the conference.
 Keynote presentations will have their evaluations gathered in the online post-conference survey.

-Breakout rooms will have screens that are set up for 16:9 presentations, but either 4:3 or 16:9 can be accommodated.
+We recommend creating your presentation in 16:9 format, but either 4:3 or 16:9 can be accommodated.

 It is becoming increasingly common for conference participants to document and disseminate the information shared in conference sessions through social media.
 We are requesting that you help them (and us) capture, credit, and amplify your message more effectively and accurately.
 Here are some best practices and ideas for your consideration.